 I. Notice of the Application for Expansion

-The Occupational Safety and Health Administration is providing notice that MET Laboratories, Inc. (MET), is applying for expansion of its current recognition as an NRTL.
-MET requests the addition of five test standards to its NRTL scope of recognition.
+The Occupational Safety and Health Administration is providing notice that MET Laboratories, Inc. (MET), is applying for expansion to the current recognition as a NRTL.
+MET requests the addition of one test standard to the NRTL scope of recognition.

-The Agency processes applications by an NRTL for initial recognition and for an expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
-This appendix requires that the Agency publish two notices in the Federal Register in processing an application.
-In the first notice, OSHA announces the application and provides its preliminary finding.
-In the second notice, the Agency provides its final decision on the application.
+The agency processes applications by a NRTL for initial recognition and for an expansion or renewal of this recognition, following requirements in Appendix A to 29 CFR 1910.7.
+This appendix requires that the agency publish two notices in the Federal Register in processing an application.
+In the first notice, OSHA announces the application and provides a preliminary finding.
+In the second notice, the agency provides a final decision on the application.
 These notices set forth the NRTL's scope of recognition or modifications of that scope.
-OSHA maintains an informational Web page for each NRTL, including MET, which details the NRTL's scope of recognition.
-These pages are available from the OSHA Web site at http://www.osha.gov/dts/otpca/nrtl/index.html.
+OSHA maintains an informational web page for each NRTL, including MET, which details the NRTL's scope of recognition.
+These pages are available from the OSHA website at http://www.osha.gov/dts/otpca/nrtl/index.html.

 II.
 General Background on the Application

-Table 1 below lists the appropriate test standards found in MET's application for expansion for testing and certification of products under the NRTL Program.
+Table 1, below, lists the appropriate test standard found in MET's application for expansion for testing and certification of products under the NRTL Program.

 Table 1—Proposed List of Appropriate Test Standards for Inclusion in MET's NRTL Scope of Recognition

 |UL 61010-2-020 *||Safety Requirements for Electrical Equipment for Measurement, Control, and Laboratory Use—Part 2-020: Particular Requirements for Laboratory Centrifuges.|

 |* Represents the standard that OSHA proposes to add to the NRTL Program's List of Appropriate Test Standards.|